Claire Dean

 Colca Traditional Dress

-However, those expecting complete isolation in the canyon's depths will be surprised that small rural communities have endured and persevered here for centuries, and continue to live out a canyon will be astonished that small rural communities have endured and persevered here for centuries and continue to live out a very traditional lifestyle between the arid quarry-like ridges and the surprisingly lush plots which lie by the Colca River.
+However, those expecting complete isolation in the canyon's depths will be surprised that small rural communities have endured and persevered here for centuries, and continue to live out a canyon will be astonished that small rural communities have endured and persevered here for centuries and continue to live out a very traditional lifestyle between the arid quarry-like ridges and the surprisingly lush plots that lie by the Colca River.

 Colca Valley